alexandriawhite/Blue-Ocean/README.md

 * Notes

 ## Description
-Given that one of our team members is single, we have decided to create the perfect dating app!
+This app was created for people that keep striking out on typical dating apps.
+Seeing this as a blue ocean opportunity, our team has decided to create the perfect solution!
+Together we worked to change the typical dating style by persuing a more love is blind approach so the user is able to actually get to know their potential match  before rating their physical appearance.
+There are a multitude of dating apps but we want to keep users from wasting time on the superficial aspects and find their true match.

 ### Presentation Requirements
 Use this [project presentation template](https://docs.google.com/presentation/d/10QaO9KH8HtUXj__81ve0SZcpO5DbMbqqQr4iPpbwKks/edit?usp=sharing) to address the following:

 > * Elevator pitch: a one minute description of your application